ember-cli/ember-cli.github.io/_posts/2013-04-03-common-issues.md

 You can get rid of these errors by modifing the CSP for your app.
 This is described in the [addon readme](https://github.com/rwjblue/ember-cli-content-security-policy).

-#### Unsafe-Eval (CSP)

-Some platforms that run on open web technology (ex.
-FirefoxOS) enforce strict CSP restrictions for apps.
-One of the more common restrictions is the Unsafe-Eval restriction, disallowing use of the eval() function or the eval operator.
-Since Ember CLI currently uses eval() for part of it's integration with ES6 modules, this can be a problem.

-To disable evals, add the `wrapInEval: false` flag to your `ember-cli-build.js`, for example:

-{% highlight javascript linenos %}
-// ember-cli-build.js
-var EmberApp = require('ember-cli/lib/broccoli/ember-app');
-...
-var app = new EmberApp({
-  wrapInEval: false
-});
-...
-module.exports = app.toTree();
-{% endhighlight %}

 ### npm package management with sudo

 Installing packages such as bower with sudo powers can lead to permissions